Kamilah Jackson, M.D., M.P.H.

 Deputy Chief Medical Officer for Child and Adolescent Services

-Dr. Jackson received her medical degree from Columbia University College of Physicians and Surgeons (P&S) in 2004 and completed her residency in Adult Psychiatry at the Emory University School of Medicine in 2007.
-She is a Diplomate of the American Board of Psychiatry and Neurology in Adult Psychiatry and Child and Adolescent Psychiatry and is also a member of the Child Committee of the Group for the Advancement for Psychiatry (GAP).
-She also serves as a volunteer faculty in the Child/Adolescent Psychiatry Training Program at Jefferson Medical School.
+Dr. Jackson received her medical degree from Columbia University College of Physicians and Surgeons in 2004 and completed her residency in adult psychiatry at the Emory University School of Medicine in 2007.
+She is a Diplomate of the American Board of Psychiatry and Neurology in Adult Psychiatry and Child and Adolescent Psychiatry, a member of the Child Committee of the Group for the Advancement for Psychiatry (GAP), and is on the Board of Directors for KenworthySwift Foundation.
+She also serves as a volunteer faculty in the Adult Psychiatry Training Program at the University of Pennsylvania.

 - Leadership Team